 - 1 onion diced

 - 1 tablespoon cumin ground

-- ½ teaspoon cayenne pepper
+- ½ teaspoon cayenne pepper (or dried chilli flakes)

 - 400 g tin chopped tomatoes